grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 ### Automatic instrumentation by the SDK

-The SDK provides some automatic instrumentation to ease developer experience.
+The SDK automates some instrumentation to ease developer experience.

 #### Tracing gRPC calls

-When tracing is enabled, a new span is created automatically for each gRPC call (`QueryData`, `CallResource`, `CheckHealth`, etc.), both on Grafana's side and on the plugin's side.
+When tracing is enabled, a new span is created automatically for each gRPC call (`QueryData`, `CallResource`, `CheckHealth`, and so on), both on Grafana's side and on the plugin's side.
 The plugin SDK also injects the trace context into the `context.Context` that is passed to those methods.

 You can retrieve the [trace.SpanContext](https://pkg.go.dev/go.opentelemetry.io/otel/trace#SpanContext) with `tracing.SpanContextFromContext` by passing the original `context.Context` to it: